puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_summary.markdown

 [hiera]: /hiera/latest
 [compilation]: ./subsystem_catalog_compilation.html

 Puppet uses its own configuration language, which was designed to be accessible to sysadmins.
-The Puppet language does not require much formal programming experience and its syntax was inspired by the Nagios configuration file format.
+The Puppet language does not require much formal programming experience, and its syntax was inspired by the Nagios configuration file format.

 > To see how the Puppet language's features have evolved over time, see [History of the Puppet Language](/guides/language_history.html).